-Use of a ferrite bead between the power supply and large bypass capacitors and PLL1 is optional.
+Use of a ferrite bead between the power supply/large bypass capacitors and PLL1 is optional.
 PLL1 charge pump can be connected directly to Vcc along with Vcc1, Vcc4, and Vcc9.
-Depending on the application, a 0.1-μF capacitor may be placed close to PLL1 charge pump Vcc pin.
+Depending on the application, a 0.1 μ F capacitor may be placed close to PLL1 charge pump Vcc pin.

-A ferrite bead must be placed between the power supply and large bypass capacitors and Vcc8.
+A ferrite bead should be placed between the power supply/large bypass capacitors and Vcc8.
 Most applications have high PLL2 phase detector frequencies and (> 50 MHz) such that the internal bypassing is sufficient and a ferrite bead can be used to isolate this switching noise from other circuits.
-For lower phase detector frequencies a ferrite bead is optional and depending on application a $0.1-\mu$ F capacitor may be added on Vcc8.
+For lower phase detector frequencies a ferrite bead is optional and depending on application a 0.1 μF capacitor may be added on Vcc8.